TUDelft-DataDrivenControl/WFObs/README.md

 ## Folder hierarchy:

 	/bin/:            contains all the functions and scripts used by WFObs.
-	/configurations/: contains the settings files for various simulation scenarios /dev_tools/:      contains scripts to analyse results, useful for debugging and development /setup_sensors/:  contains scripts that will allow you to set up the location of measurements, and generate the relevant input file
+	/cluster_jobs/:   contains a folder with a demo code to run WFObs on a Linux cluster /configurations/: contains the settings files for various simulation scenarios /dev_tools/:      contains scripts to analyse results, useful for debugging and development /setup_sensors/:  contains scripts that will allow you to set up the location of measurements, and generate the relevant input file